ClaudioUrrea/ur5_CoppeliaSim_EDU/README.md

 ## Acknowledgments

-- This research was conducted using CoppeliaSim EDU for educational and research purposes
-- Video documentation demonstrates complete system operation
-- Statistical analysis validates algorithm performance across multiple manufacturing objectives
+- This work was supported by CoppeliaSim, which provided an educational license for high-fidelity simulation, and the Faculty of Engineering of the Universidad de Santiago de Chile.
+- The author thanks the anonymous reviewers for their constructive feedback.